 03 of 06

-The next two examples on my list fall firmly into the shrub category.
+Red-twig dogwoods fall firmly into the shrub category.
 They also offer your landscaping something quite different from the types of dogwoods considered so far: colorful bark.
-Thus the common names "red-twig" and "yellow-twig" dogwoods.
-This bark color is most apparent in winter and in early spring, when there are no leaves on the branches to obscure the view.
-Color may even intensify in spring.
+Thus the common names "red-twig" dogwood.
+This bark color is most apparent in winter and in early spring when there are no leaves on the branches to obscure the view.
+The color may even intensify in spring.

 04 of 06

-As with red-twig (above), so with the yellow-twig dogwoods: these are not one-dimensional specimens.
+As with red-twig, so with the yellow-twig dogwoods: these are not one-dimensional specimens.
 They are rightly named for the unusual color of their bark, but they are not lacking in other noteworthy features.
-They have white flowers in spring, which are succeeded in summer by white berries.
-The flowers give a flat-top look, as some of you may be more familiar with through perennials like yarrow.Continue to 5 of 6 below.
+They have white flowers in spring, which are succeeded in the summer by white berries.
+The flowers give a flat-top look, as some may be more familiar with through perennials like yarrow.Continue to 5 of 6 below.

 05 of 06

 Pagoda dogwoods (Cornus alternifolia) have a branching pattern that is strongly horizontal, making these small trees good structural plants.
-The type that I grow (Golden Shadows) may be at its most interesting in spring, though, due to another of its features.
+One type, Golden Shadows, may be at its most interesting in spring, though, due to another of its features: the spring foliage.

 Although classified as a tree, Golden Shadows will function as a shrub in your landscaping the first several years.
-In fact, its horizontal branching pattern is so pronounced that it will initially remind you of a ground cover.
+Its horizontal branching pattern is so pronounced that it will initially remind you of a ground cover.

 06 of 06

-What's so surprising about bunchberry?
-Well, one expects a discussion about dogwoods to be limited to trees and, perhaps, bushes.
+Most people expect a discussion about dogwoods to be limited to trees and, perhaps, bushes.
 But bunchberry is a runt.
-Yes, some say that, technically, it's an... herbaceous "subshrub," but only a botanist or a garden writer would think of it in those terms.
+Yes, some say that, technically, it's an herbaceous "subshrub," but only a botanist or a garden writer would think of it in those terms.
 For the average person, bunchberry will be a "wildflower."